- Duration: 15 Days / 14 Nights

-The mosque was built between 1830 and 1848 and is known as “The Alabaster Mosque” since the majority of the walls are composed of flawless alabaster.
-The Muhammad Ali Mosque is a copy of Istanbul’s Blue Mosque.
+The mosque was built between 1830 and 1848 and was known as “The Alabaster Mosque” because the majority of its walls were composed of flawless alabaster.
+The Muhammad Ali Mosque is an exact duplicate of Istanbul’s Blue Mosque.

 The National Museum of Egyptian Civilization

-The Khan El-Khalili market is the oldest and most renowned in the Middle East, and no trip to Cairo is complete without a stop there.
-It was built about 970 AD, the same year that Cairo was founded.
+Without seeing the Khan El-Khalili Bazaar, the oldest and most renowned in the Middle East, no trip to Cairo would be complete.
+It was built around 970 AD, the same year Cairo was established.

-We’ll return to your Cairo hotel for the night at the conclusion of the day.
+We’ll take you back to your hotel in Cairo for the night after the day.